 - If you are not using multiple manufacturers (i.e. you are only selling one line of products) you can just leave this column blank.

-- If you are working with multiple manufacturers, you can upload their specific product lists in separate spreadsheets, one per manufacturer.
-The importer will not erase items from other manufacturers, even though this import always operates in "Replace All" mode. you must included the manufacturer ID to ensure the rest of your catalog does not get corrupted.
+- If you are working with multiple manufacturers, you can upload them in separate spreadsheets, one per manufacturer.
+The importer will not erase items from other manufacturers, even though this import always operates in "Replace All" mode.

 For example, if you had a product with the following two images: